kaldius/carousell_scraper/readme.md

 # Carousell Scraper
 A web scraper for [Carousell](https://www.carousell.sg) which uses [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) for scraping and [python-telegram-bot](https://github.com/python-telegram-bot/python-telegram-bot) for front-end user interaction.
+This package will automatically scrape for the user's saved search terms every 10 min, updating the user if there are any recent listings.

 ## Automated Installation (recommended)
 Run the `install.sh` script, providing your telegram bot token when prompted.
 Everything will be set up upon reboot.